YomikoR/VapourSynth-Destripe/README.md

 * VapourSynth version R46 or newer
 * [vapoursynth-descale](https://github.com/Irrational-Encoding-Wizardry/vapoursynth-descale)
 * VapourSynth R49 and Descale R3 or newer for `Spline64` support.
+A recent version since [this release](https://github.com/Irrational-Encoding-Wizardry/vapoursynth-descale/commit/7ea0ca134183cadf4c47d0ab607fe51c22912c04) for using cropping parameters `src_width` and `src_height`.
-* [EdgeFixer](https://github.com/sekrit-twc/EdgeFixer) for options of fixing top and bottom borders before descaling.
+* An optional filter fixing borders before descaling.
+It should work for `GRAY16` input with `top` and `bottom` options.
+It is called only if nontrivial border widths are provided.
+The default is [EdgeFixer](https://github.com/sekrit-twc/EdgeFixer).

 ## How it works